Serially Lost -Part Three

 Emry married Anna in 1908, and they had elven years together.
 He worked as a sole teacher in a village school at the coast in the western part of Sea land.

-He was now alone with Ermegaard, their four-year-old adopted child and he suffered himself from after effect having had the Spanish flu himself also.
-More than that he was convinced that his heart was damaged after he had fainted at some occasions during his work at school.
+He was now alone with Ermegaard, their four-year-old adopted child, and he also suffered himself from after effect having had the Spanish flu.
+He was convinced that his heart was damaged after fainting at some occasions during his work at school.
 He took his former father in law with him to a heart specialist in Copenhagen, because he didn’t dare to take the train travel on his own.
 The heart specialist convinced him that he was completely healthy, but just needed some more time to recover completely.

 His mood was lifted to such a degree that he took the chance to make a phone call to a dealer in the Centre of Copenhagen where Asta Nielsen worked.
 Shortly after the death of Anna Emry had announced for a housekeeper in the hope to find someone who was an excellent cook and whom he could marry.
 He had hired someone, but she was very dull and not very interested in the little girl Ermegaard either.

 Asta was beautiful in the picture but had admitted blankly that she couldn’t cook yet.

 She was allowed to take a break from her work that day, and they met at The Dragon Fountain at the Town Hall Square.